Relation Algebras Compatible with $\mathbb{Z}_2$-sets: Background

 The definition of point is intended to describe a one-element subset of the identity relation.
 The definition of twin is intended to identify a two-element subset of the identity.
-In a concrete representation of a relation algebra $\m B$, points are relations of the form $\{( a,a ) \}$, pairs are relations of the form $\{( a,a ), ( b,b )\}$, and twins are relations of the form $\{( a,a ), ( b,b )\}$ for which neither $\{( a,a )\}$ nor $\{( b,b )\}$ is a point in $\m B$.
+In a subalgebra $\m B$ of the algebra $\rel(U)$ of binary relations on a set $U$, points are relations of the form $\{( a,a ) \}$, pairs are relations of the form $\{( a,a ), ( b,b )\}$, and twins are relations of the form $\{( a,a ), ( b,b )\}$ for which neither $\{( a,a )\}$ nor $\{( b,b )\}$ is a point in $\m B$.